Regional Vice President

 Los Angeles, CA

 Jonathan Freedman works with plans, providers, associations, and governmental and non-governmental entities in the areas of public health, safety net healthcare, and public policy.
-His work focuses on strategic planning, public health improvement and transformation, and the healthcare safety net.
+His work focuses on strategic planning, public health improvement and transformation, and the healthcare safety net

 Jonathan has led many high-profile initiatives, including the public health response to the 1994 Northridge earthquake; Los Angeles County’s Master Tobacco Settlement negotiation; solutions to funding crises in the Los Angeles County safety net; and the 2010 H1N1 influenza response.

-He has also led many special projects on behalf of the Los Angeles County Board of Supervisors and Chief Executive Officer including: negotiation of the county’s interests in California Medicaid Waivers; revenue and tax options for local government; workers’ compensation and pension reform legislation; development of a successful partnership between the Los Angeles and the University of California to re-open the MLK Hospital in South Los Angeles; and negotiation of state-county fiscal and program realignment.
+He has also led many special projects on behalf of the Los Angeles County Board of Supervisors and Chief Executive Officer including negotiation of the county’s interests in California Medicaid Waivers; revenue and tax options for local government; workers’ compensation and pension reform legislation; development of a successful partnership between the Los Angeles and the University of California to re-open the MLK Hospital in South Los Angeles; and negotiation of state-county fiscal and program realignment.

-Jonathan was raised in Los Angeles and holds degrees in political science and public health from UCLA.
+Jonathan was raised in Los Angeles and holds degrees in political science and public health from the UCLA.

 When not chasing health policy, Jonathan is an avid fan of California history and culture.